Silverwings-zero/Silverwings-zero.github.io/_posts/2021-12-01-GT-Graffiti.md

 ---
-title: "Introducing GTGraffiti: A Robot that Paints like a Human"
+title: "Introducing GTGraffiti: A Robot that Paints like a Human(Collbration)"
 layout: post
 categories: media
 ---